-The answer, the Hastings learned, is on themselves and their marriage.
+The answer, the Hastings learned, is to direct that energy on themselves and their marriage.
 "We have a date night every week, without fail," Erin says.
-Taking time to be with your partner and to think about one another other is always important.
-Ideally, before the wedding, Greer says, couples should take a step back and remind themselves of at least two things: 1) the reasons why their partner is the right person for them and 2) that their beloved's annoying little habits aren't going to disappear at "I do."
+Taking time to be with your partner and to think about each other is always important.
+Ideally before the wedding, Greer says, couples should take a step back and remind themselves of at least two things: the reasons their partner is the right person for them, and that their beloved's annoying little habits aren't going to disappear at "I do."

-After the vows, to defeat the postnuptial blues, doctors say couples should get adequate rest and exercise; communicate constantly; focus on the benefits of marriage, such as having a built-in support system; and start thinking about the future in terms of family or finance.
-Women especially should also stop thinking of themselves as The Bride: throw out those wedding magazines, then plan some social events for after the honeymoon, so you have other parties to look forward to.
+After the vows, to defeat the postnuptial blues, doctors say, couples should get adequate rest and exercise; communicate constantly; focus on the benefits of marriage, like having a built-in support system; and start thinking about the future in terms of family or finance.
+Women should stop thinking of themselves as "the bride" and throw out those wedding magazines, then plan social events for after the honeymoon, so they have other parties to look forward to.

 Since my husband and I are half a world apart, all I can do for now is rest and exercise, and learn to relinquish the spotlight - to one of my bridesmaids who just got engaged.
-It'll be worth it: for this particular friend, I know the high point of her wedding-roller-coaster will be another rockin' dance party.
+It'll be worth it, as I know the high point of her wedding roller coaster will be another rockin' dance party.